Stay informed by Subscribing to UNBI's Newsletter.

 Confirming your enrollment

-Upon successful acceptance to UNBI Training Institute, you will be required to accept your offer of admission by paying a tuition deposit to reserve your space.
-This deposit goes towards your tuition costs and ensures your enrollment at UNBI Training Institute.
+Upon successful acceptance to New Brunswick Indigenous Career College, you will be required to accept your offer of admission by paying a tuition deposit to reserve your space.
+This deposit goes towards your tuition costs and ensures your enrollment at New Brunswick Indigenous Career College.

 Once your enrollment has been confirmed, we require the following additional items: